Acorns investment app can help you save small amounts of money.

 Acorns doesn’t offer joint investment or checking accounts.
 Spouses will need to create their own Acorns account to get a taxable account or an IRA.

-When joining Acorns, you pick one of three monthly plans depending on which account options you want.
-The monthly plan fee is either $1, $3 or $5.
+When opening an Acorns account, you pick one of two monthly plans depending on which account options you want.
+The account fees vary based on the plan you choose.

 The Acorns Family plan costs $5 per month.
 It includes all of the Personal plan features, plus a custodial investment account for children.